angular-ui/ui-grid/DEVELOPER.md

 * unit test your code! not that hard. see test/unit for examples.
 Features will be rejected if the test coverage isn't adequate.
 * use ngDoc to document how to use your feature.  see examples in existing code.
 * New module should be named ui.grid.feature
-* feature folder is added below src/js
+* feature folder is added below src
 * One js file per feature
 * no global variables
+* public events are registered in grid.events (more on that later)
 * design and code the angular way.
 What do we main by that?
 Dependency injection, small directives, emphasis the model, not the DOM, tests!
 * feature.js contains an enclosure: